 Wander past charming waterside cottages, to the Swan Inn for a refreshing beer or to The Ship for fine food.
 At low tide, cross the causeway to Newton Ferrers for a few shops, a café, and the Dolphin Inn with its ample beer garden looking over the creek.
 High tide offers the excuse to take the ferry (or paddle or sail!) to secure your fresh croissants from the local Post Office and store.

 Walkers will enjoy the half hour stroll or more from Noss Mayo through idyllic woodland to Cellars Beach, located on the South West Coast Path, and from there, up to Gara Point.
-There are several unspoilt beaches within a short drive, which include family-friendly Wembury, dog-friendly Wonwell, and the private beach Mothecombe (open only Wednesdays and weekends) which is a hidden gem and offers excellent bathing at low tide.
+There are several unspoilt beaches within a short drive, which include family-friendly Wembury, dog-friendly Wonwell, and beautiful beach Mothecombe which is a hidden gem and offers excellent bathing at low tide.

 Plymouth is conveniently situated, just 10 miles away, and is well worth visiting for a day trip or two.
 Highlights include the Hoe, with its iconic lighthouse and spectacular views across the world-famous natural harbour, the National Marine Aquarium, and the vibrant Barbican area with its theatre and a fantastic selection of waterside restaurants, pubs, and bars.

 A holiday cottage in Noss Mayo offers a very peaceful base from which to explore stunning coastline, pretty villages and the historic city of Plymouth.

 Boat trips departing Noss Mayo or Newton Ferrers with local wildlife enthusiast and angler, Jonathan Rundle.
 Explore the the local coast and estuary from the beautiful River Yealm observing bird and marine life, as well as the stunning scenery.
 Maximum 4 passengers, fishing opportunities available on request.